Keller-Michael/northwind_odata_example/README.md

-# :globe_with_meridians: Northwind OData Access example
+# :globe_with_meridians: Northwind OData Access Example

- [Northwind](https://services.odata.org/) is publicly available OData service for test purpose.
+ [Northwind](https://services.odata.org/) is a free public OData service for test purpose.
+I wrote a small [test class](src/zcl_mke_odata_client.clas.abap) with a http client (IF_WEB_HTTP_CLIENT, provided by CL_WEB_HTTP_CLIENT) to read customer data from Northwind in JSON format.
+The example was made on SAP Business Technology Platform ABAP environment (Steampunk).